 There are several different ways to save for your children’s college education.
 You can do it old-fashioned and open a bank account designed for college savings.
 Or you can have them contribute to a Roth IRA that can be used for college expenses when your kids get a little older and have some earned income.
 Finally, other less commonly discussed options include custodial accounts, life insurance policies, and tax-deferred trust accounts.

-When our children were born a few years ago (they are now 7 and 3), we decided to open up 529 accounts.
-After considering all of the options, we felt it was the best option for our family.
+When our children were born a few years ago (now 9 and 5), we decided to open up 529 accounts.
+After considering all the options, we felt it was the best option for our family.
 However, one particular reason stood out to us that we’ll cover later in the article.
 It’s a reason that, on the surface, may not be apparent, but to us, it has been the best part of having 529 plans for our children.

 What is a 529 Plan?